Updates to feeds in Merchant Center

-Use 'Standardize' to replace unsupported values in your existing feeds with supported values based on the Product data specification.
-We recommend using Standardize for attributes with set values, such as
+Use 'Standardise' to replace unsupported values in your existing feeds with supported values based on the Product data specification.
+We recommend using Standardise for attributes with set values, such as

 With the introduction of the new features, you can now manage your items inserted through Content API via an automatically created feed in Merchant Center.
 In addition, you can now create rules for items inserted via Content API.
-Items to which rules were applied can be fetched using the “productstatuses” call.
+Items that rules have been applied to can be fetched using the 'productstatuses' call.

 Feed processing notifications